Final Recommendation Statement

 - Interpretation of Hepatitis B Serologic Test Results - For Providers

-- Hepatitis B Questions and Answers for Health Professionals - For Providers
+- Hepatitis B Questions and Answers for Health Professionals (Centers for Disease Control and Prevention) - For Providers

-- Hepatitis B Information From the CDC - For Providers
+- Hepatitis B (Centers for Disease Control and Prevention) - For Providers

 |Table of Contents||PDF Version and JAMA Link||Archived Versions|